aworley1/aworley1.github.io/pages/unicode-and-utf-8.md

 ## Unicode and UTF-8

-Unicode is a standard that attempts to solve the previously mentioned problems, providing a code page large enough to cover the scripts of all of the world languages, and character encodings to support this.
+Unicode is a standard that attempts to solve the previously mentioned problems, providing a code page large enough to cover the scripts of all of the world languages, (currently over 140,000 characters) and character encodings to support this.

 ### UTF-8
 UTF-8 is the most popular of the Unicode character encodings.
 It has a number of advantages over the other variants: